Aiven-Open/karapace/README.rst

    * - ``registry_authfile``
      - ``/path/to/authfile.json``
      - Filename to specify users and access control rules for Karapace Schema Registry.
-       If this is set, schema registry requires authorized user to connect to the registry.
+       If this is set, Schema Segistry requires authentication for most of the endpoints and applies per endpoint authorization rules.
    * - ``metadata_max_age_ms``
      - ``60000``
      - Period of time in milliseconds after Kafka metadata is force refreshed.